yext/search-core/docs/answers-core.highlightedvalue.md

 ## HighlightedValue interface

-A field value and the substring matches marked as emphasized by the Answers API.
+A field value and its substring matches as emphasized by the Answers API.

 <b>Signature:</b>